adenisthebestaslan/justpyplot/README.md

 ### Jupyter Notebook Usage

-For jupyter support you can render images anyhow you like.
-One of the simplest is to use the blend2PIL function depening on Pillow package which will blend all the plot layers into a single PIL image buffer which you display in notebook
+For Jupyter support, you can render images any way you like.
+One of the simplest is to use the blend2PIL function, depending on the Pillow package, which will blend all the plot layers into a single PIL image buffer, which you display in the notebook.
 ```python
 import numpy as np
 from IPython.display import Image as ipyImage, display